02 — Ecosystem Diagnostic

 2.1 Purpose of the Diagnostic

-The diagnostic evaluates whether an institution, sector, or country is ready to deploy innovation labs, hubs, and networks using VILF.
-It identifies maturity levels, capability gaps, governance barriers, and funding conditions.
+The diagnostic evaluates whether an institution, sector, or country is ready to deploy innovation labs, hubs, and networks using VILF (World Bank, 2022; ISO, 2019).
+It establishes go/no-go readiness by identifying maturity levels, capability gaps, governance barriers, and funding conditions.
+Diagnostic results directly condition the architecture and governance choices in subsequent chapters (OECD, 2015).

 2.2 Diagnostic Pillars